jiayiliujiayi/jiayiliu.me/content/author/admin/_index.md

 INFJ.
 An OCD patient with obsessive compulsory personality.
 A perfectionist and pessimist.
-A big fan of all the absolute numbers.
+A big fan of all the prime numbers.
 The languages that I speak: R, python, LaTex; Mandarin Chinese, Shanghainese dialect (a variety of the Wu Chinese), English.
 Crazy about anything that is logical, explicit, responsive and orderly.